lars-t-hansen/digibygg-poc/snappysense/mqtt-client/README.md

 **RUNNING**

-Now update snappysense.cfg in this directory to reflect the values for your device: the device ID and class, the paths to its secrets, and so on - pretty much every value in that file apart from the MQTT port should be changed.
+Now update snappysense.cfg in this directory, or a copy of it, to reflect the values for your
+device: the device ID and class, the paths to its secrets, and so on - pretty much every value in that file apart from the MQTT port should be changed.

 To run, the libraries built by the build process must be in a suitable path, I usually do

 ```
-   LD_LIBRARY_PATH=$AWS/build/lib build/snappysense
+   LD_LIBRARY_PATH=$AWS/build/lib build/snappysense snappysense.cfg
 ```

+For distribution, the few libraries needed can be copied from the AWS directory and packaged with the snappysense binary.
+See the CMakeLists.txt file in this directory for the full list.

 **ABOUT THE SOURCES**